bxjyj/IEC-2B-AI-Project/README.md

-# Your AI Studio Challenge Project Title Here
+# INTERNATIONAL ELITE CAPITAL 2B - Investor Relations AI Product

 ⚠️ _Update the above title with your AI Studio Challenge Project name.
 Remove all guidance notes and examples in this template before finalizing your README._